dyllan500/bazzite-amd-hdmi-kde/README.md

 ## What this image is *not*

 - Not based on the older community FRL fork (`mkopec/linux:hdmi_frl`), images 20260421 and later contains that kernel
-- Not carrying DSC support (not yet sent by AMD per their cover letter)
+- Does not have VRR support yet

-Once Harry's series merges to amd-staging-drm-next / drm-next with the dcn30 fix folded in, this image becomes obsolete and you should rebase onto a stock Bazzite kernel that includes it.
+Once Harry's series merges to amd-staging-drm-next / drm-next, this image becomes obsolete and you should rebase onto a stock Bazzite kernel that includes it.

 ## Building locally